 Don’t include any personal information, for example people’s names or other information that identifies a person or business, other than your company name.
 If you include personal information in the text message and receive a Right to be Forgotten request, you may have to delete the entire collector and all responses it collected in order to fulfill the request.

 Update the collector options to control the survey taking experience or add restrictions to the survey.
 If your team uses a custom subdomain, it isn't supported when using the Text Message collector.

 Recipients need to have a US or UK phone number.
 There are a couple ways to add recipients to your text message:

 Any new phone numbers you enter or import are saved in Contacts.
 You can add up to 1,000 recipients per text message.
 To send more text messages, create multiple collectors for the same survey.

 TIP!
 Use custom data to include info you know about your survey takers in the survey results.

-Your recipient phone numbers are updated in the Send To field to include the country code and recipient name, if custom data is saved in your account, and non-numeric characters are removed.
+Your recipient phone numbers are updated in the Send To field to include the US country code and recipient name, if custom data is saved in your account, and any non-numeric characters are removed.
 For example: